maki3cat/maki3cat.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there, this is Maki.

-I used to be an E-person, but after years of being a software engineer I some place and some time became an I-person.
-And recent test shows I am an INTJ.
-I was ISTP same as Geralt of Rivia last year and that was cool.
-But I accept radically what I am right now; no self-blames.
+I have 8 years of full-time **backend software engineer** working experience starting from a self-taught starting point (economics major of BS).
+During the 8 years, I was first in the applications of e-commerce platform, and then started to delve more into infra/system engineering.
+And I am more interested in tech-driven infra/system engineering right now; I want to be good at it; that is one of the key reasons I resigned from a good position in Shanghai and started my master program in computer science in the Ohio State University.
+I hope to keep my interest and passion in engineering; and let them support me to walk futher.

-**Computer science** is a keyword of life.
-It pays the bills, has empowered me to build a home and life in Shanghai, and navigates me all the way to the States just to be better at it.
-Obviously, it means more than a job to me, and I have interest in it.
-Besides the work stuff, I am also an **animal welfare** supporter.
-I've started monthly donations years ago; it is hard to find good projects.
-And I've rescued many stray cats in Shanghai by finding them adopters, and the luckest one stays with my best friend and lives a life probably better than mine.
-And these are the two beliefs of my life.
-I hope I can build more value out of my life and for this world in these two pursuits.
+Besides the working stuff, I am also an **animal welfare** supporter.
+There are a couple of things I have been doing; for example, I keep monthly donations for many years; I've rescued many stray cats in Shanghai by finding them good adopters.
+But it is still a systematic thing, and though I can make tiny contributions from a person's perspective, the impacts are still not widespread.
+I hope to make more positive impacts in this direction while still pursuing my career.

-I am watching a famous TV series called "She and Her Girls"; and the story is about a school headmaster called Guimei Zhang who helps girls to get education and step out of the rural areas where girls have no access to educaiton and get married at 15.
-This story makes me feel grateful for my current life, and inspired by Guimei's incredible mental toughness, kindness, belief, resilience, and confidence.
-Hope girls can build a life we want as well.
+I feel inspired by the TV series "She and Her Girls" when I write this "about me".
+I relate to Headmaster Zhang and the girls in many ways.
+I hope to live up to the same kind of spirits and efforts no matter where I am.